ahampriyanshu/algo-ds-101/README.md

 * ``Language In Which You Will Contribute => Time Required By You To Push The Changes``
 * Ask for the issue that you plan to complete.
-* Please don't ask for **same the language twice.( or more)**
 * Do not wait to get assigned.
 * Please try to push the changes in less than or equal to the stated(by you only) time period.
-Failing to that, your comment will be discarded and the language will be made available to other participants.
+Failing to do that, your comment will be discarded and the language will be made available to other participants.
 * Try to avoid any casual communication.

 ### 6 Create A New Branch